 What are the chances of getting a job?

 Watchmaking and repairing a small but stable occupation

-Eighty people worked as watchmakers and repairers in 2017, according to the Jewellery Industry Registration Board of New Zealand.
-This number has remained relatively steady over recent years.
+According to the Jewellery Industry Registration Board of New Zealand the number of watchmakers and repairers has remained relatively steady over recent years.

 Limited watchmaker apprenticeships available